petrosagg/wtfiles/README.md

 # Overview

-This is a collection of weird filenames and edge cases of the filesystem and of a git repo.
-Its intended use it to test scripts against it to make sure they'll work correctly.
+This is a collection of weird filename edge cases.
+Its intended use is as a testcase for other programs that deal with the filesystem.

 ## List of wtfiles